Personalizing Agent Privacy Decisions via Logical Entailment: : Privacy Judgments with Entailment

 \item \textbf{Ontology Mapping:} map the parameters of the incoming request and relevant prior requests to levels in the generated ontologies.

 \item \textbf{Entailment Logic:} apply a set of entailment rules to determine if the user's prior judgments entail the incoming request. \end{enumerate}

 The three components of \method{} operate in two phases.
-In the \textbf{offline phase}, \textit{Ontology Generation} creates ontologies for each user based on the user's prior privacy judgments and general privacy norms encoded in the LLM.
-The \textbf{online phase} processes each incoming request: first, \textit{Ontology Mapping} selects relevant prior requests with user judgments from the user's knowledge base, then maps the parameters in each request to the generated ontologies.
+In the \textbf{offline phase}, \textit{Ontology Generation} creates ontologies for each user based on the user's prior privacy judgments and the LLM's societal norm awareness.
+The \textbf{online phase} processes each incoming request: first, \textit{Ontology Mapping} selects relevant prior requests with user judgments from memory, then maps the parameters in each request to the generated ontologies.
 This step provides a unified representation of the parameters in both the incoming and prior requests, enabling the entailment step.
-Next, \textit{Entailment Logic} applies a set of rules to determine if entailment holds between each mapped prior requests and the mapped incoming request.
+Next, \textit{Entailment Logic} applies a set of rules to determine if entailment holds between each mapped prior request and the mapped incoming request.
 If the incoming request is not entailed by any prior requests, \method{} escalates the incoming request to the user.